Baliramchavhan/new/README.md

 A passionate Full Stack Java Developer (Java Spring Boot) with a strong foundation in both front-end and back-end development.
 Skilled in creating efficient and scalable apps for exceptional user experiences.
 Skilled in Java, Spring Boot, and a variety of web technologies.
 Constantly seeking opportunities to innovate and enhance software solutions.
 Committed to creating technology that solves real-world problems and drives business success.
 Love to work in a team and always ready to lead a team.

 *Education:*
-- *University Department of Management Science Dr, BAM University ch.
+- *University Department of Computer Science Dr, BAM University ch.
 Sambhajinagar *
-  - *Bachelor of Computer Application (B.C.A)*
+  - *Bachelor of Computer Science (B.C.S)*

 <h3 align="left">🚀Languages and Tools:</h3>